dpecha777/somethingnew/README.md

 ### **Nice to have features**

-- [] Implement Sentry or other crashlytic to report errors
+- [ ] Implement Sentry or other crashlytic to report errors
-- [] i18n for translations
+- [ ] i18n for translations
+- [ ] Refactor and create Stylesheet with theme (colors, border values, ... ) as prop